m-duteau/DS3BuildTracker/README.md

 Certain .csv files were created by other users; they are credited within the heading of the Source.cpp, and any .csv files made by me use data gathered from https://darksouls3.wiki.fextralife.com/Dark+Souls+3+Wiki .
 Editing of .csv files is not recommended as it can cause unintended behavior by the program.

 # Motivation
 Before anything else, this is mainly a personal project to gain and show experience with the C++ programming language.
 However, I've also found it difficult to impossible to find an already established Dark Souls 3 reference application or software that includes an option to save builds; either this feature is non-existent or locked behind a paywall.

-I intend for this to be a free to use, open source option for those wishing to save their builds.
+If you're like me, you've probably put hundreds of hours into Dark Souls 3 and opt for new ways to play the game.
+Imagine: you have an already established character with a build you've admired for some time, but you want to branch out and try something new.
+You head to Rosaria, respec, and equip an entirely different set of gear.
+Time passes, and you miss that old build.
+You go back to Rosaria to respec and realize...
+I don't remember the equipment my old build was using!
+As such, I intend for this to be a free to use, open source option for those wishing to save their builds (once it is complete).

+Aside from build saving, the datasheets include extensive information about individual weapons, armors, spells, etc. As such, I imagine this can serve as a miniature companion app for the game that can help you to keep track of armament specifications and acquisition methods of various spells and rings.

 # Current State
-Intake data for weapons, armor, and sorceries
+Intake data for weapons, armor, and magic

-Access different menus to view weapons, armor, and sorceries
+Access different menus to view weapons, armor, and magic

-Each menu has the option to list all names of elements (weapons, armor, sorceries), all names and attributes of elements, or find a specific element within the current element type
+Each menu has the option to list all names of elements (weapons, armor, magic), all names and attributes of elements, or find a specific element within the current element type

 Weapon and Armor menus also provide an option for viewing elements by weapon type or armor set